 In 1998, First Lady Hillary Clinton gave a speech to commemorate the 150th anniversary of the Seneca Falls Convention.
 She reflected about these events with passion and candor:

 “I often wonder, when reflecting back on the Seneca Falls Convention, who of us - men and women - would have left our homes, our families, our work to make that journey one hundred and fifty years ago.
 Think about the incredible courage it must have taken to join that procession.
 Ordinary men and women, mothers and fathers, sisters and brothers, husbands and wives, friends and neighbors.
 And just like those who have embarked on other journeys throughout American history, seeking freedom or escaping religious or political persecution, speaking out against slavery, working for labor rights.
 These men and women were motivated by dreams of better lives and more just societies….
 Help us imagine a future that keeps faith with the sentiments expressed here in 1848.”

-Although these women have been celebrated in numerous ways throughout history, this is the first time Elizabeth Cady Stanton and Lucretia Mott will be featured on U.S. cash.
+Although these women have been celebrated in numerous ways throughout history, this is the first time Stanton and Mott will be featured on U.S. cash.
 Their roles in the 1848 Seneca Falls Convention secured them a place in women’s rights history and it is notable that they will be commemorated in this way.
 As pioneers in the drive for women’s suffrage and anti-slavery activism, their voices at the Seneca Falls Convention continue to resound loudly.